oadultradeepfield/otterbot/README.md

 # Otterbot

-Otterbot is a Python Telegram bot template that sends daily task reminders from Google Sheets using the Google Sheets API.
-The bot runs on a schedule through GitHub Actions.
+Otterbot is a **Python Telegram bot template** that sends daily task reminders from Google Sheets using the Google Sheets
+API.
+The bot runs on a schedule through **GitHub Actions.**

 The main benefit of this approach is that it's completely serverless with zero hosting costs.
 The downside is that you cannot interact with the bot in real-time.
-If you only need basic functionality, this repository is essentially plug-and-play—you can configure it using the steps below and start using it without any coding.
+If you only need basic functionality, this repository is essentially plug-and-play.
+You can configure it using the steps below and start using it without any coding.

 ## Basic Setup